simonmichael/hledger/hledger/Hledger/Cli/Commands/Run.md

 You can use single quotes or double quotes to quote aguments that need quoting.

-You can use `#!/usr/bin/env hledger run` (or `env -S` on older unix systems) in the first line of the file to make it a runnable script.
+You can use `#!/usr/bin/env hledger run` in the first line of the file to make it a runnable script.
+If this complains about "binary `hledger run` not found", use `/usr/bin/env -S hledger run`.

+### Caveats:

+- If you meant to provide file name as an argument, but made a mistake and a gave file name that does not exist, "run" will attempt to interpret it as a command.

+- Numeric flags like `-3` do not work, use long form `--depth 3`

-Examples:
+### Examples:

 To start the REPL:
 ```cli